 Actually, nothing from the filming perspective.
 Let me expand.

-Do you know when a genre like romance for film works?
+Do you know when a genre like romance works?
 Take any of the films mentioned above and you will find two things in common – Sharp Screenwriting and Strong Performances.
-Actually, both of the elements make any movie the best but Romantic story doesn’t have anything else (like action, visual effects, cinematography experiments, etc) to rely on.
+Actually, both of the elements make any movie better but Romantic story doesn’t have anything else (like action, visual effects, cinematography experiments, etc) to rely on.
+It mostly has talks and blocking.

 From the opening scene with Anthony Hopkins – a father and the businessman – the story laid out the character details through small interactions without forcing the exposition upon the audience.
 The chemistry between characters was blooming with each scene from the moment the father character (Anthony Hopkins) says this line